Quiet Bedroom Mini Split Installation in Koreatown for sleep, smoke, and room-by-room comfort.

 Two failure modes Marcus has seen on quiet bedroom mini split installation projects

-Outdoor unit placed under a bedroom window without a sound shadow; compressor cycling at 51 dBA at 1 m carries straight into the room and ruins the original quiet promise Practical countermeasure: the audit measures static pressure first, supply CFM second, and writes the scope third — never the other way around.
+What the homeowner did right: called for a second opinion before the first contractor's warranty period expired.
+What the original install did wrong: Outdoor unit placed under a bedroom window without a sound shadow; compressor cycling at 51 dBA at 1 m carries straight into the room and ruins the original quiet promise

 08